Therapy for High-Functioning Anxiety in Washington & Oregon

 Many people with high-functioning anxiety appear successful externally while privately struggling with stress, self-pressure, burnout, or unresolved emotional experiences.

-For many people, perfectionism develops as a way of coping with stress, criticism, unpredictability, or feeling unsafe emotionally.
+For many people, perfectionism develops as a way of coping with stress, criticism, unpredictability, or feeling emotionally unsafe.

 Yes.
 Online therapy can be highly effective for anxiety and trauma work, including EMDR and somatic therapy, while offering greater flexibility and comfort.

 I offer online therapy for adults across Washington and Oregon specializing in anxiety, trauma, EMDR, and somatic therapy.
-If you’d like to explore whether working together feels like a good fit, I welcome you to reach out for a free consultation.
+If you’d like to explore whether therapy feels like a good fit, I welcome you to reach out for a free consultation.